-God does that.
-He did it back then, and He does it today - God shows up in our lives and surprises us by inviting us into something we didn't plan on, ask for, or dream up on our own.
-And Joseph, much to his credit, complies.
+Friends, God does that.
+He did it back then, and He does it today - God shows up in our lives and surprises us by inviting us into something we didn't ask for, plan on, or dream up on our own.
+And just like Joseph, we have to decide, how will we respond?
+Will we let God have His way in us, or will we resist?
+Well, a young man in Israel provides us with a noteworthy example of willing submission.